sirainen/documentation/source/settings/core.rst

 - Default: <empty>

-Specifies the hosts allowed in URLAUTH URLs sent by clients.
+Specifies the host used for URLAUTH URLs.
+Only this host is accepted in the client-provided URLs.
+Using ``*`` value (not recommended) allows all hosts and the generated URLs use :ref:`setting-hostname` as the host.

-``*`` allows all.
-An empty value disables checking.
+An empty value disables the URLAUTH extension entirely.

-.. todo:: Indicate imap setting
+.. warning:: Currently the URLAUTH extension has several bugs and it partially
+             violates the standard.
+It's not recommended to enable it.

 .. _setting-imap_urlauth_logout_format: